tableau/connector-plugin-sdk/docs/tdvt.md

 1. Copy the samples/plugins folder to your working directory so that they exist under /plugins.
 Like this: /plugins/postgres_odbc/manifest.xml

-2. Check that everything is set up correctly and a list of tests displays: `tdvt --list postgres_odbc`
+2. Check that everything is set up correctly and a list of tests displays: `tdvt list --ds postgres_odbc`

 ## Review results